INTERVIEW: A Heartfelt Discussion With MILKK - Music, Fans & What's To Come!

 Opening up about topics the way you did shows the trust between the band and the audience you confide in.
 How have you gained such a personal connection to fans?

-On the tour scheme, have you got any plans to travel around the world with your music?
+On the touring scheme, have you got any plans to travel around the world with your music?

 PAT: That's always the goal, and it will come in due time.